 - Humanities and Social Sciences (HASS)

 The University’s Visa Team offer guidance on immigration routes into UK employment for non-EEA students.
 They deliver a monthly workshop entitled 'Understanding the doctoral extension scheme' for PhD students on a Tier 4 visa who would like to stay in the UK after their course ends.
 Visit our Events page for details.

 Staff on research grades have access to a dedicated careers adviser.
 You will have access to one-to-one appointments and group sessions.

-Lorna Dargan works closely with the Research Staff Support Team, based in the Staff Development Unit, who oversee all aspects of support for research staff at Newcastle University.
+The Careers Service works closely with the Research Staff Support Team, based in the Organisational Development Unit, who oversee all aspects of support for research staff at Newcastle University.

 For further information about what a career in academia involves, and what it takes to be successful, visit An Academic Career.
 This resource is for staff, students and alumni from any university and is developed by Manchester University.

 If you would like any further information on what we offer to postgraduate students and researchers, contact us.

 We offer tailored careers advice for international students.
 Find out about the support and resources available.

 Advice and support